 progressbar = FALSE

-)Only a few fields are returned from the geocoder service in this example, but full_results = TRUE can be used to return all of the data from the geocoder service.
+)Only a few fields are returned from the geocoding service in this example, but full_results = TRUE can be used to return all data from the geocoder service.

 | query | latitude | longitude | address | score | x | y | xmin | ymin | xmax | ymax | wkid | latestWkid |